How To Have More Deep, Substantial Conversations

 I'll share some ideas on how you can get into more deep conversations overall, but there's no method that I know of to get any particular people at any particular time to want to have a more in-depth discussion.
 That really goes for most kinds of conversation.
 If someone really likes sailing there's no sure-fire way they can get into a conversation about it whenever they want.

 There are a lot of reasons someone may not want to have a deeper conversation.
 They may not be in the mood.
 They may not think it's the right time and place.
-They may not care about that particular topic.
+They may not care about that specific topic.
 They may not have the background knowledge to talk about it properly.
 They may be capable of conversing deeply, but only do it with their partner or closest friends.
 And although it sounds a bit snobby, I don't think it's unreasonable to say some people just aren't as deep or intellectual as others.

 By far the easiest way to have more deep conversations is to find other people who like having them

 When you're with someone who's also curious and thoughtful and likes to talk about deeper topics it's almost hard for the conversation not to go in that direction.
 You don't have to force anything.
-If you tell several people you work as, say, a paramedic, some might reply with a, "Oh, I hate hospitals.
+If you tell several people you work as, say, a paramedic, some might reply with, "Oh, I hate hospitals.
 I don't think I could do that."
-With others the first thing that comes to their mind is to mention an article they recently read about medical ethics.
+With others the first thing that comes to mind is to mention an article they recently read about medical ethics.

-This may not be the answer you were hoping for when you started on this article, but in my experience finding other 'deep' people is the simplest way to satisfy your urge to have more stimulating, cerebral conversations.
+This may not be the answer you were hoping for when you started on this article, but in my experience finding other "deep" people is the simplest way to satisfy your urge to have more stimulating, cerebral conversations.
 For the most part there's no big trick to seeking them out.
-You've just got to meet more people and then try to get a sense of which ones veer towards having more in-depth interactions.
-I'd say there's some relationship between education level and 'deepness', though it's anything but a perfect link.
+You've just got to meet more people and then try to get a sense of which ones veer toward having more in-depth interactions.
+I'd say there's some relationship between education level and "deepness", though it's anything but a perfect link.
 You can come across PhD's who are oddly vapid, and factory workers who have thought more deeply about philosophical questions than you ever have.
 You may be able to find events and meet ups which center around stimulating conversation.
 For example, a Meetup.com group may focus on debating various social issues over coffee.

 If your current friends and colleagues don't seem interested in having in-depth conversations I find it's always going to be an uphill battle to try to get them to go that way.
 Sometimes you can get them talking about something more substantial, but it's usually not as satisfying as you'd like it to be.
 They don't go deep enough, and it often feels like the conversation is going to revert to its default level at any second.
 Or you may be able to go deeper on particular topics, but not all the ones you'd like (e.g., you can get a friend to talk at length about their past relationships, but not anything philosophical or intellectual).
 It's just simpler to look for people who are more your style.